 The carrying value of HTAL's investment in VHA is predicated on the ongoing financial support from both of VHA's shareholders.
-At 31 December 2012, VHA has \$1,600 million in borrowings repayable in June 2013, which has been classified within current liabilities.
-This results in HTAL's share of VHA's net current asset deficiency being \$1,316 million (2011: \$295 million).
-One of VHA's ultimate shareholders, Hutchison Whampoa Limited, and one of its direct shareholders, Vodafone Oceania Limited, have confirmed their current intention to provide financial support to enable VHA to meet its financial obligations as and when they fall due for a minimum period of twelve months from the date of signing the VHA financial statements.
+At 31 December 2013, HTAL's share of VHA's net current assets is \$23.3 million (2012: deficiency of \$1,316 million).
+One of VHA's ultimate shareholders, Hutchison Whampoa Limited, and one of its direct shareholders, Vodafone Oceania Limited, have confirmed their current intention to jointly provide financial support to enable VHA to meet its financial obligations as and when they fall due for a minimum period of twelve months from the date of signing VHA financial statements.